 It is worth noting that these states are SU($N$+1) coherent states with a nice internal structure in terms of some kind of nesting of SU(2) coherent states \cite{KN00,LP96}.
-With this the coherence becomes in this case
+With this, the coherence becomes, in this case,

 Now, we address the optimization of the coherence (\ref{Cnt}) when the coefficients $\tau_j$ are varied.
-We proceed by following the same {\it reductio ad absurdum} strategy assuming that the maximum of oEq. (\ref{Cnt}) is reached when at least two of the coefficients $\tau_j$ are nor equal, say $\tau_0 \neq \tau_1$ without loss of generality.
-We focus on the factor inside the parenthesis to split the contribution of the photons within the two assumed unequal modes
+We proceed by following the same {\it reductio ad absurdum} strategy assuming that the maximum of Eq. (\ref{Cnt}) is reached when at least two of the coefficients $\tau_j$ are not equal, say, $\tau_0 \neq \tau_1$, without loss of generality.
+We focus on the factor inside the parentheses to split the contribution of the photons within the two assumed unequal modes,

-where $c_k$ are the contributions for the rest of the modes that will share $n-k$ photons.
+where $c_k$ are the contributions of the rest of the modes that will share $n-k$ photons.
 For each $k$, the factor

-corresponds to the coherence of the two-mode output state when a single beam splitter is illuminated by a number state $|k \rangle$ in one of the modes, and vacuum in the other mode.
-We also examined this case in a previous work \cite{AL23}, showing that the maximum value for such factor holds for balanced splitting $\tau_0 = \tau_1$ for all $k$.
+corresponds to the coherence of the two-mode output state when a single beam splitter is illuminated by a number state $|k \rangle$ in one of the modes and a vacuum in the other mode.
+We also examined this case in a previous work \cite{AL23}, showing that for all $k$ the maximum value for such a factor holds for balanced splitting $\tau_0 = \tau_1$.

 This result can be deduced again intuitively from the fact that the factor is symmetric under the exchange of $\tau_0$ and $\tau_1$, so that $\tau_0 = \tau_1$ must be an extreme.
-That such extreme is maximum follows from the behavior of the binomial, so that the spreading of the photon number distribution is clearly largest when $\tau_0 = \tau_1$, and the largest the spreading the largest the coherence.
+That such an extreme is the maximum follows from the behavior of the binomial, so that the spreading of the photon-number distribution is clearly largest when $\tau_0 = \tau_1$, and the larger the spreading is, the larger the coherence is.